 - Appeal to the criteria to help the group identify the most impactful of the “most likely causes”.

-- Where the group remains uncertain, appeal to the fuzzy factors to guide them, but only let them use the fuzzy factors when discussing the most important causes.
-Do not let them waste time with the least important causes (unless full diligence is required across all potential causes).
+- Where the group remains uncertain, challenge the fuzzy factors to create understanding, but only let them use the fuzzy factors when discussing critical causes.
+Do not let them waste time with the least important causes (unless full diligence is required across every potential cause).

-- Optionally, repeat this process when you prioritize solutions.
-You may be able to use or modify the same decision criteria.
+- Optionally, repeat this process when you prioritize solutions by focusing on decision criteria.

 In conclusion, we dare you to embrace the will, wisdom, and activities that amplify a facilitative leader.